manavspg3/JPX-TSE-Winner/README.md

 # JPX-TSE-Winner
-Top 10 ranking notebook, in all scenarios.
+Winning notebook of Kaggle 2022 JPX Exchange Stock Market Prediction Challenge, coming in the top 10 in all scenarios.